bmangesh115/UFOs/README.md

 ## Summary

-1. The drawback of the design is that it does not give an option to select ranges for each filter.
+The drawback of the design is that it does not give an option to select ranges for each filter.

-2. Additional recommendations for further development.
+Additional recommendations for further development.
-    a.
-Addition of capability to add ranges to each filter so that user can select data based on multiple filters and ranges for each filter.
+1. Addition of capability to add ranges to each filter so that user can select data based on multiple filters and ranges for each filter.
-    b.
-Addition of capability for users to submit comments or provide addtional data for the site.
+2. Addition of capability for users to submit comments or provide addtional data for the site.